actions-marketplace-validations/vhoyer_comment-test-coverage/README.md

 A GitHub action to comment on a PR on GitHub with a simple test coverage summary.

+> Notice: the documentation here only mentions angular, but in fact it works with whatever you want.

 ## Usage with Karma + Angular
 1. Add `"codeCoverage": true,` under test > options in angular.json
 2. In your karma.conf.js set coverageIstanbulReporter.reports to include `json-summary` and save it to the /coverage directory if using the sample setup below